ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The purpose of the Headset Collision is to detect when the user's VR headset collides with another game object.

-If the headset is colliding then the teleport action is also disabled to prevent cheating by clipping through walls.

 > **Unity Version Information**
-  > * If using `Unity 5.3` or older then the Headset Collision script is attached to the `Camera (head)` object within the `[CameraRig]` prefab.
+> * If using `Unity 5.3` or older then the Headset Collision script is attached to the `Camera(head)` object within the `[CameraRig]` prefab.
-  > * If using `Unity 5.4` or newer then the Headset Collision script is attached to the `Camera (eye)` object within the `[CameraRig]->Camera (head)` prefab.
+> * If using `Unity 5.4` or newer then the Headset Collision script is attached to the `Camera(eye)` object within the `[CameraRig]->Camera(head)` prefab.

 ### Inspector Parameters

  * **Ignore Target With Tag Or Class:** A string that specifies an object Tag or the name of a Script attached to an object and will be ignored on headset collision.

 ### Class Events

  * `HeadsetCollisionDetect` - Emitted when the user's headset collides with another game object.
  * `HeadsetCollisionEnded` - Emitted when the user's headset stops colliding with a game object.

 ### Unity Events

 Adding the `VRTK_HeadsetCollision_UnityEvents` component to `VRTK_HeadsetCollision` object allows access to `UnityEvents` that will react identically to the Class Events.

  * `OnHeadsetCollisionDetect` - Emits the HeadsetCollisionDetect class event.
  * `OnHeadsetCollisionEnded` - Emits the HeadsetCollisionEnded class event.

-#### Event Payload
+### Event Payload

  * `Collider collider` - The Collider of the game object the headset has collided with.
  * `Transform currentTransform` - The current Transform of the object that the Headset Collision Fade script is attached to (Camera).

 ### Class Methods